 Can customers still DM me?

 Yes.
 DMs stay open for brand questions and community.
 But "Can you send me your bank details?" stops happening — the customer sees the shop link, clicks, pays.
-Mariam reports: her DM load dropped 80%, the real brand conversations remained.
+In a typical setup, DM load can drop by up to 80% — brand conversations remain.

 What does it cost compared to Linktree?